Generously sponsored by

-The Boston Landmarks Orchestra was founded in 2001 by conductor and community advocate Charles Ansbacher.
-The orchestra is comprised of many of the area’s finest professional musicians.
-We are active throughout the neighborhoods of Boston, mainly in the summertime.
-Since 2007 when the orchestra established a regular concert series at the DCR’s Hatch Memorial Shell on the Esplanade, audiences have grown rapidly.
-We now host thousands along the banks of the Charles on a weekly basis.
+Conductor and community advocate Charles Ansbacher founded the Boston Landmarks Orchestra in 2001.
+It is now made up of many of the area’s finest professional musicians.
+Since the beginning, we have performed throughout the neighborhoods of Boston, mainly in the summertime.
+When the orchestra began a regular concert series at the DCR’s Hatch Memorial Shell on the Esplanade in 2007, our audience size grew quickly.
+Now, we now host thousands of people at the park along the Charles River on a weekly basis.

 Our name comes from the close connection the orchestra has to Boston’s public spaces.
-We have performed on the Boston Common, in the Charlestown Navy Yard, and atop the bullpens in Fenway Park.
-We still appear regularly in public parks, youth centers, and under-served neighborhoods throughout the city.
+We started our very first concerts at many Landmark locations in the area.
+For example, we have performed on the Boston Common, in the Charlestown Navy Yard, and atop the bullpens in Fenway Park, to name a few.
+We perform regularly in public parks, youth centers, and under-served neighborhoods throughout the city as well.

-We believe in the fun and spontaneity of music making, and consider all Bostonians to be our public.
-Every performance is designed to be as approachable as possible, with storylines and visual elements adding context and excitement to the experience.
-Nearly every week we collaborate with other Boston-area artists and organizations.
+Boston Landmarks Orchestra believes being creative and having fun while making music.
+Every performance is designed to be as approachable as possible, with story lines and visual elements to add excitement to the concert experience.
+Additionally, nearly every week we collaborate with other Boston artists and organizations.

 In recent years, the orchestra has become a leader in promoting accessibility and inclusiveness.
-Our Breaking Down Barriers initiative—serving the blind, deaf, hard of hearing, and those limited in mobility—has earned the UP Designation from the Massachusetts Cultural Council.
-The Landmarks Orchestra is one of only 11 organizations to have earned that distinction so far.
+Our Breaking Down Barriers initiative—serving people who are blind, deaf, hard of hearing, and those limited in mobility—has earned the UP Designation from the Massachusetts Cultural Council, for example.
+The Landmarks Orchestra is one of the first orchestras to receive this distinction.

-The orchestra is part Boston tradition, part Beantown innovation.
-And it has become an essential part of summertime in Boston.
+Our Orchestra is part Boston tradition, part Beantown innovation.
+That is to say, it has become an essential part of summertime in Boston.